-Information that you post to public areas of our Services, such as a forum, blog or other community tool, or a developer profile on the Liminal Platform (if you are a Liminal Partner), will be visible to people on and off our Services.
+Information that you post to public areas of our Services, such as a forum, blog, user or developer profile or other community tool, will be visible to people on and off our Services.
 Certain information associated with your public posts, such as the time of your post, may also be published and publicly available.

 This content may be published by third parties using our Services.

 5.2 Related companies

 Depending on which Services you use or Activities you participate in, we may share information with other companies that are within the family of related companies that are legally part of the same group of companies that Liminal is or will become part of in the future.

 If a client has commissioned us to develop or deliver a product or service for them, and we collect information about you as part of that product or service, we may share information about you with our client.